 Your ultimate goal is to keep flies off your horse and there are various topical options to kill and repel flies, including fly sprays, spot-ons, lotions, roll-ons, ointments and fly masks.

 All fly sprays are not created equal.
-Some contain multiple active ingredients for quick knockdown and repellency, such as Ambush Insecticide & Repellent, while others offer residual control that lasts for days.
+Some contain multiple active ingredients for quick knockdown and repellency while others offer residual control that lasts for days.
 Others offer more than just fly control, such as coat conditioning or sweat-resistance.
 Some horse owners prefer to use natural fly sprays, as they often contain natural or organic ingredients.
 No matter what type of fly spray you choose, experiment with different sprays to find one that works well for your horse.
 If you need to bathe or hose him off frequently, a sweat-resistant version is ideal.
 Different formulations may work better for different horses.

 Pastured horses need longer lasting fly protection since they don’t get sprayed every day and are ideal candidates for the use of a spot-on fly control product.
 Spot-ons provide horses with long-term repellent action against a multitude of insects such as flies, mosquitoes and ticks.
 Again, follow the directions carefully, as some spot-ons may restrict usage for foals.